sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

    - [2019 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2019)
    - [2020 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2020)

+2. Zapier can take up to 15 minutes to pull data from Sensible.
+To avoid waiting, navigate to the **Zaps** tab in Zapier, right-click the Zap's ellipsis (...) icon and click **Run**.

-2. Verify the extractions show up in your Google Drive folder as spreadsheets:
+3. Wait a few minutes, then verify the extractions show up in your Google Drive folder as spreadsheets:

    ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_action_3.png)

-3. Verify the extractions show up in your optionally configured logs:
+4. Verify the extractions show up in your optionally configured logs: